cau-rz/cmdb_idoit/docs/tutorial.rst

 ::

   someserver = servers.pop()
-  someserver.title = "Some new Title"
+  someserver.title = "Some new title"
   someserver.save()

 We can of course manipulate other data, too.